microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/82.skills-sso-cloudadapter/README.md

-# SSO with Simple Skill Consumer and Skill
+# SSO with Skills Sample

-Bot Framework v4 skills echo sample.
+Bot Framework v4 skills SSO sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple root bot that sends message activities to a skill bot that echoes it back.